christislord12/Extreme-Tux-Racer-Mac-Binary/README.md

 # Extreme-Tux-Racer-Mac-Binary
 Binary of Extreme Tux Racer for Mac OS.
-Requires at least Mac OS 10.13.
+Requires at least Mac OS 10.13. made